Cemetery / Graveyard Scenario

 The word and its roots

-"Cemetery" descends from Greek koimeterion, "sleeping place" or "dormitory" (from the verb koiman, "to put to sleep"), and early Christian writers were the first to apply this metaphor of sleep to a burial ground.
-The clinical-sounding label coimetrophilia simply joins that root to -philia ("fondness"); reference glossaries define it as "a special fondness and interest in cemeteries," with the variant coimetromania for a more compulsive draw.
-Neither term originates in mainstream sexology, neither appears in the list of paraphilias as a recognised diagnosis, and neither is classified in the DSM-5-TR or ICD-11.
-As an erotic scenario it has no single coiner.
+"Cemetery" descends from Greek koimeterion, "sleeping place" or "dormitory", from the verb koiman, "to put to sleep"; early Christian writers were the first to apply the metaphor of sleep to a burial ground.
+Coimetrophilia simply joins that root to -philia, "fondness".
+Neither the label nor the erotic scenario originates in mainstream sexology.
+Coimetrophilia does not appear as a recognised diagnosis in the list of paraphilias, and it is classified in neither the DSM-5-TR nor the ICD-11.
+As an erotic scenario it has no single coiner and no first-attestation date.

 A very old practice

-Graveyard trysts are documented across centuries, which is why the scenario reads more as folk-history than clinical category.
+Graveyard trysts are documented across many centuries, which is why the scenario reads more as folk history than as a clinical category.
 As The Spectator recounts:

 - Roman antiquity: the epigrammatist Martial joked that funerary monuments concealed prostitutes and their clients.

-- The Black Death era: sex workers solicited among graves, and a papal official in Champfleur, France, reportedly threatened excommunication for "unseemly acts" on churchyard graves.
+- The Black Death era: sex workers solicited among graves, and a papal official at Champfleur in France reportedly threatened excommunication for "unseemly acts" on churchyard graves.

 - Literary lore: Mary Shelley is reputed to have lost her virginity on her mother's gravestone in St Pancras churchyard, and the Irish revolutionary Maud Gonne is said to have sought to conceive a child in a family tomb.